olshevski/compose-navigation-reimagined/docs/view-models.md

 # ViewModels

 Every unique NavEntry in NavHost provides its own ViewModelStore.
-Every such ViewModelStores is guaranteed to exist for as long as the associated NavEntry is present in the backstack.
+Every such ViewModelStore is guaranteed to exist for as long as the associated NavEntry is present in the backstack.

 As soon as NavEntry is removed from the backstack, its ViewModelStore with all ViewModels is cleared.